dylanprice640/Central-Banking-Independence-Inflation-Event-Study/README.md

 # Central-Banking-Independence-Inflation-Event-Study
 This project attempts to evaluate the impacts shocks to central banking independence have on inflation.
 Inflation data from the World Bank and Romelli's Central Banking Independence Index were used to create a basic panel for an event study.
+This class project was only completed to preliminary stages due to time constraints and class expectations.

 This repository contains data and codebooks that is not owned by Dylan Price.
 The data is provided for informational purposes only and is the property of its original source.